 Thomas joined Watsi on April 3rd, 2015.
-Five years ago, Thomas became the 1102nd member to automatically support a new Watsi patient every month.
-Since then, 4,726 more people have become monthly donors!
-Thomas' most recent donation traveled 8,200 miles to support Ali, a newborn baby from Ethiopia, to fund congenital anorectal malformation treatment.
+Six years ago, Thomas joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Thomas' most recent donation traveled 8,500 miles to support Allan, a future doctor from Kenya, to fund a life-changing surgery.